TianRui-Song717/TianRui-Song717.github.io/_pages/about.md

   limit: 3 # leave blank to include all the blog posts
 ---

 Hi!
 My name is Tianrui Song.
-A first-year MRes in AIML (AI and Machine Learning) student at Computing Department of Imperial College London, supervised by [Professor Oana-Maria Camburu](https://sites.google.com/view/oana-maria-camburu/).
+A first-year MRes in AIML (AI and Machine Learning) student at Computing Department of Imperial College London, supervised by [Prof. Oana-Maria Camburu](https://sites.google.com/view/oana-maria-camburu/).
 Previously, I obtained my MPhil degree in AI at The Hong Kong University of Science and Technology (Guangzhou) under the supervision of [Prof. Hao Liu](https://raymondhliu.github.io) and [Prof. Jingshen Wu](https://www.hkust-gz.edu.cn/people/wu-jingshen/).

-My recent research focuses on Large Language Models and Recommender Systems.
-Now I am working on LLM Alignement as my MRes project.
-Besides that, as a Vlogger, I am also interested in adapting LLMs for effective and efficient content creation (videos, films, movie scripts, novels, etc.).
+My recent research focuses on **Large Language Models** and **Recommender Systems**.
+Now I am working on **LLM Alignement** as my MRes project.
+Besides that, as a **Vlogger** and **Photographer**, I am also interested in adapting LLMs for effective and efficient _content creation (videos, films, movie scripts, novels, etc.)_.
 I hope my research can be applied to tangible, commercially viable projects that address the practical needs of people in real life.

+- Email: t.song25@imperial.ac.uk

 <!--